dudinea/argocd-monorepo-controller/docs/architecture.md

 ## The Monorepo Controller

-The Monorepo Controller is an add-on component for ArgoCD that accurately tracks last commits that actually changed the application (Change Revision).
+The Monorepo Controller is an add-on component for ArgoCD that accurately tracks the commits that actually changed the application (Change Revision).

-It is a Kubernetes controller which continuously monitors running applications and handles changes  in their Sync state: which Git commit it is synchronized to.
+It is a Kubernetes controller which continuously monitors ArgoCD applications and handles changes in their Sync state [Git Revision](terminology.md#git-revision), calculates the commit that actually changed the application and records it in the Application Manifest [Change Revision](terminology.md#change-revision).

-Putting it in a separate controller gives a quick solution to for tracking Change Revisions to monorepo users users without affecting negatively ArgoCD performance or development.
+Putting it in a separate project gives a quick solution to for tracking [Change Revisions](terminology.md#change-revision) to monorepo users without affecting negatively ArgoCD performance or development.

-This will as well allow us to use this controller as sort of playground for finding optimal ways for accurate tracking of application changes, so in the future will be able more easily incorporate this functionality into Argo-CD itself.
+This will as well allow us to use this controller as sort of playground for finding the optimal ways for accurate tracking of application changes, so in the future will be able more easily incorporate this functionality into Argo-CD itself.

 ## Controller functionality

-The controller will listen to Application events (creation and change in the application manifests) and it will update the following annotations to to indicate actual Change Revisions of the applications.
+The controller watches the Application events (creation and change in the application manifests) and updates the following annotations to to indicate actual [Change Revision](terminology.md#change-revision) of the
+applications:

-* `mrp-controller.argoproj.io/change-revision` - Contains Application Change Revision.
+* `mrp-controller.argoproj.io/change-revision` - Contains Application [Change Revision](terminology.md#change-revision).
-* `mrp-controller.argoproj.io/change-revisions` - Contains a JSON List of Change
-  Revisions for each application source according to the order of Applicaton sources.
+* `mrp-controller.argoproj.io/change-revisions` - Contains a JSON List of [Change Revisions](terminology.md#change-revision) for each application source according to the order of Applicaton sources.
-* `mrp-controller.argoproj.io/git-revision` - Contains Application Git Revision.
+* `mrp-controller.argoproj.io/git-revision` - Contains Application [Git Revision](terminology.md#git-revision).
 * `mrp-controller.argoproj.io/git-revisions` - Contains a JSON list of
-  Git Revision for each application source according to the order of Applicaton sources.
+  [Git Revisions](terminology.md#git-revision) for each application source according to the order of Applicaton sources.

+For Helm Repository based application sources the entries will contain the application version that is specified in the Helm `chart.yaml` file.

-The controller saves in the `mrp-controller.argoproj.io/git-revision(s)` annotations current Git revision of the application source, that allows it to avoid expensive recalculation of the change revision when there is no actual change in Git repository.
+The controller saves in the `mrp-controller.argoproj.io/git-revision(s)` annotations current Git revision of the application sources, that allows it to avoid expensive recalculation of the change revision when there is no actual change in Git repository.